 In 2017 she received an honorary degree from Queen's University Belfast in Northern Ireland. (newsletter.co.uk, 03 Jul 2017)

 She was appointed Member of the Most Excellent Order of the British Empire [MBE] in the 2017 New Year Honours list. (paralympic.org, 31 Dec 2016)

 She was named Young Player of the Year at the 2012 Belfast Telegraph Sport Awards in Northern Ireland. (ardsswimmingclub.co.uk, 17 Jan 2013)

 She was named Swimmer of the Meet at the 2011 British Disability Championships. (belfasttelegraph.co.uk, 08 Mar 2011)

-In December 2013 she made the decision to compete for Great Britain instead of Ireland.
-She had represented Ireland at the 2012 Paralympic Games in London.
+Born in Seaforde, Northern Ireland, she represented Ireland at the 2012 Paralympic Games in London.
+In December 2013 she announced her decision to compete for Great Britain instead of Ireland.
 "This is about Bethany wanting to be with people who she gets on with, who understand her and Team GB have other S14 swimmers who she is friendly with," her mother Lindsey said. (belfasttelegraph.co.uk, 19 Dec 2013)

 |Women's 100 m Backstroke S14||Final Round||2012-08-31||1|

 |Women's 200 m Freestyle S14||Final 1||2013-08-12||2|